-As of March 31, 2008, the Company has on-going construction contracts for improvements and developments of the distribution system.
-Future commitments on these contracts amount to US\$2,757,895 that will be paid in year 2008.
+As of June 30, 2008, the Company has on-going construction contracts for improvements and developments of the distribution system.
+Future commitments on these contracts amount to US\$1,911,048 that will be paid in year 2008.

 Notes to financial statements

-For the three months ended March 31, 2008 and 2007
+For the six months ended June 30, 2008 and 2007

 (Expressed in United States dollars)

-On October 20, 2003, the Company and the workers' union signed a second Labor Collective Agreement for a four-year term that expired on October 20, 2007.
-On January 30, 2008 the negotiations with the worker's union regarding a new Labor Collective Agreement was concluded and does not maintain additional material commitments besides those established in the labor law.
-The new Labor Collective Agreement is effective as from February 2008 and is valid for the term of four years.
+On February 2008, the Company and the workers' union signed a third Labor Collective Agreement for a four-year term that expired on February 1, 2012.
+This agreement does not maintain additional material commitments besides those established in the labor law.